 In 1959 Arthur Boyd and his wife Yvonne left Australia for London.
 Having seen old master works in reproduction, Boyd revelled in the National Gallery and he travelled the continent visiting museum collections.
 His Aboriginals transformed into lovers: Nude with Beast (1962-3) series was based specifically on Titian’s rendering of Diana and Actaeon, a story of suffering and punishment, human fallibility and temptation.
 Collaborative projects with historian T.S.R.
 Boase and Australian poet Peter Porter provided inspiration and sustained direction expanding Boyd’s imagery.
 For the next 20 years moving between England and Australia he painted prolifically, projects that addressed the role of the artist, environmental issues, and war.
 Boyd’s home in Bundanon, New South Wales inspired some of Australia’s finest landscapes.
 The Caged Painter series (1970s) by contrast, comprises of searing images of the role of the artist in society.
-Arthur Boyd’s work is beautiful yet haunting; grotesque yet disturbing; historical and contemporary.
-He maintained dialogue with great masters of European art, and yet remained a visionary of all our futures.

 References and Further Reading